-This will remind you of Notepad in Windows.
+This will remind you of Notepad on Windows.
 Tiny app and lightning fast.
 Has its limitations like no syntax highlighting.
-This should be your choice if you want to handle plain-text files only.
+This should be your choice if you want to handle plaintext files only.
 Supports highlighting matching search keywords and has basic settings like showing line numbers, font selection, word wrap etc. Ecellent for quick note-taking.
 It is the default text editor application in the LXDE desktop environment.

 Light and fast.
 You can turn off most of the plugins and context menu options if you want it to be faster.
 Multiple themes, lot of settings, syntax highlighting, auto-indentation but NO matching keyword highlight option!!!
 Can be extended through plugins.
 Has file selector and file browser plugins which may be handy if you work with lot of files at once.
 Has some in-built color schemes to choose from.

 It has a few dependencies and starts slower than the others in the list.
 Provides a distraction free environment by auto-hiding the menu bar but I couldn’t find any way to show it always.
 Minimal options and you need to set the settings for the file types you use.
-I think you can hack that by finding the settings files but anyway it’s not that much of a problem when you get accustomed to its behaviour.
+I think you can hack it by finding the configuration files but anyway it’s not much of a problem when you get accustomed to its behaviour.
 Has almost all features of a good code editor plus the auto-replace functionality.